Armoobilla Regeneration Project

 Project Information:

-The Armoobilla Regeneration Project is a Human-Induced Regeneration (HIR) project located on Armoobilla Station, approximately 92km east of Quilpie and 123km southwest of Charleville in South West Queensland.
-Registered in August 2015, the project covers a massive expanse of 44,836 hectares within the Quilpie Shire Council area.
-The region is part of the Mulga Lands bioregion, an area traditionally dominated by pastoral grazing operations for sheep and cattle.
+The Armoobilla Regeneration Project is a Human-Induced Regeneration (HIR) carbon project located approximately 92 kilometers east of Quilpie and 123 kilometers southwest of Charleville in southwest Queensland.
+Registered in August 2015, the project covers a substantial area of 44,836 hectares within the Mulga Lands bioregion.
+This region is traditionally used for grazing sheep and cattle and is characterized by a semi-arid to arid climate with "red earth" sandy loam soils supporting Mulga (Acacia aneura) woodlands and shrublands.